Food and sexuality: Chocolate aphrodisiac controversy

-Although some foods do qualify as aphrodisiacs, and chocolate has been thought to be an aphrodisiac for many years, there is some controversy surrounding whether it truly is an aphrodisiac.
+Although some foods qualify as aphrodisiacs and chocolate has long been thought to be one, there is some controversy over whether it truly is an aphrodisiac.
 A study conducted by Salonia et al. (2006) evaluated the sexual function of women who reported that they ate chocolate daily, and women who reported they did not eat chocolate.
-The study concluded that once scores were adjusted for age, there were no significant differences in the sexual arousal, satisfaction, desire or distress of those who ate chocolate daily and those who did not.
-This illustrates that the consumption of chocolate has no effect on sexual function.
+The study concluded that once scores were adjusted for age, there were no significant differences in the sexual arousal, satisfaction, desire, or distress of those who ate chocolate daily and those who did not.
+This indicates that chocolate consumption does not affect sexual function.
 Likewise, Shamloul (2010) concluded that there is little scientific evidence suggesting that natural aphrodisiacs are an effective method of enhancing sexual desire or performance, nor are they an effective treatment of sexual dysfunction.

-On the contrary, some studies suggest that chocolate is an aphrodisiac and claim that its chemical components such as phenylethylamine, causes an increase in pleasure and sexual drive and N-acylethanolamines, causes an increase in sensitivity and euphoria (Afoakwa, E. 2008).
-Other studies suggest it is the flavinoids and serotonin found in chocolate that regulate vasoconstriction and dilation and increase female genital functioning, and thus sexual functioning (Shamloul, 2010).
+On the contrary, some studies suggest that chocolate is an aphrodisiac and claim that its chemical components, such as phenylethylamine, increase pleasure and sexual drive, and N-acylethanolamines increase sensitivity and euphoria (Afoakwa, E. 2008).
+Other studies suggest it is the flavonoids and serotonin found in chocolate that regulate vasoconstriction and dilation and increase female genital functioning, and thus sexual functioning (Shamloul, 2010).

-Due to these conflicting views, and the lack of scientific evidence currently available, it is clear that firm conclusions cannot be drawn on whether chocolate is an aphrodisiac.
+Given these conflicting views and the lack of current scientific evidence, it is clear that firm conclusions cannot be drawn about whether chocolate is an aphrodisiac.

 Examples in media

 Chocolates are a traditional gift for Valentine's Day.

-The movies Tampopo, 9½ Weeks, Chocolat, Like Water for Chocolate, Eat Drink Man Woman, and Babette's Feast are among those exploring the relationship.
-The film Tom Jones contains a notable eating scene.
+The movies Tampopo (1985), Like Water for Chocolate (1992), Chocolat (2000) and The Taste of Things (2024) are among those exploring the relationship between food and sexuality.

-Songs that feature metaphors of food for sex include "Les sucettes" (1966), "Le Banana Split" (1979), "Peaches & Cream" (2001) and "Lollipop" (2008).
-The cover of the Herb Alpert & the Tijuana Brass 1965 album Whipped Cream and Other Delights famously features a woman covered in whipped cream.
+Songs that feature metaphors of food for sex include Les sucettes (1966), Le Banana Split (1979), Peaches & Cream (2001), Candy Shop (2005), Lollipop (2008) and Bon Appétit (2017).
+The cover of the Herb Alpert & the Tijuana Brass album Whipped Cream & Other Delights (1965) famously features a woman covered in whipped cream.

-In the movie American Pie, a young adult engages in simulated intercourse with a pie.
 Carl's Junior advertisements have featured a scantily clad Paris Hilton rapturously eating one of the company's burger offerings.